 Aboriginal and Torres Strait Islander peoples: Aboriginal and Torres Strait Islander peoples are the first inhabitants of Australia.
-The definition accepted by Aboriginal and Torres Strait Islander peoples and the Federal Government defines an Aboriginal person as someone who: •
+The definition accepted by Aboriginal and Torres Strait Islander peoples and the Federal Government defines an Aboriginal person as someone who:

 - is of Aboriginal descent;

 - identifies as an Aboriginal person; and

-- Institute of Aboriginal and Torres Strait Islander Studies, n.d.).
+- is accepted as an Aboriginal person by the community in which he or she lives (Australian Institute of Aboriginal and Torres Strait Islander Studies, n.d.).